Why Leuven is the ultimate summer city

 Eight new outdoor works of art

-Leuven's university is celebrating its 600th anniversary this year.
+Leuven's university celebrated its 600th anniversary in 2025.
 To mark that achievement, the university decided to go all out for art.
 Eight new artworks by national and international artists have popped up in Leuven's parks, squares and streets.
 Head out with our walking leaflet or app and find them all.

-Tip: be sure to check out Berlinde De Bruyckere's intriguing archangel at Van Dale College or Yu Ji's artful clone in the Botanical Garden: beautiful, deformed or both?
+Tip: Be sure to check out Berlinde De Bruyckere's intriguing archangel at Van Dale College or Alicja Kwade's symbolic representation of missing knowledge in the Sint-Donaaspark.

 Fourteen square kilometres of green space to chill in

 Picnic like a prince?
-Leuven offers a wealth of fine picnic spots, but those who like to be surrounded by splendour while having a bite to eat should head to the garden at Arenbergpark in Heverlee.
+Leuven offers a wealth of fine picnic spots, but those who like to be surrounded by splendour while having a bite to eat should head to the garden at Arenberg Park in Heverlee.
 Overlooking Arenberg Castle, you can't help but feel like a royal from days gone by, all set for a stroll through your fancy private estate after lunch.
+Be sure to wander through the Wandering Garden, an impressive work of art created to mark the university’s 600th anniversary.

 Got a taste for more?

 Smart city trippers also schedule time to chill out.
 Plenty of time, in fact.
 After all, city trips can be tiring — and in summer, they're likely to be hot!
-Fortunately, there's no lack of bustling pavement cafes around the city where you can grab a cold beer.
-Did you know that Leuven also has some phenomenal ice cream parlours?
-The ice cream boat is just one example.
-This isn't just any ice cream parlour: here, you get enjoy your ice cream on an old cargo ship on the Leuven canal!
+Fortunately, there's no lack of bustling pavement cafes around the city where you can grab a cold beverage.
+Did you know that Leuven also has a harbour?
+The Vaartkom, formerly an industrial and brewery site, is now a trendy neighbourhood full of restaurants and coffee bars, co-working spaces in De Hoorn – where Stella Artois was first brewed 100 years ago – and cultural delights at OPEK.

 The whole city is bike-friendly